- Education and Science

 on St. Helena.

-up St. Helena.
-The British and Dutch satisfied themselves with desecration
+The British and their Dutch allies satisfied themselves with desecration

 of the chapel, killing the livestock and destroying the Plantations.

-Subsequently the Dutch decided to claim it in 1633, but never used it.
-In 1651
+Subsequently the Dutch decided to claim St. Helena in 1633, but never used it

-they abandoned it having created a colony on the Cape of Good Hope.
+and abandoned it in 1651 they having created a colony on the Cape of Good Hope.

 Oliver Cromwell granted the English East India Company a charter in 1657.